FitzHawke/website/README.md

 ## Roadmap

 - [x] Add projects to Portfolio
-- [ ] Put the site up live and link to domain
+- [x] Put the site up live and link to domain
-- [ ] Add a real photo
-- [ ] Change out bottom 'subscribe to' section
+- [ ] Change out bottom section to links
 - [ ] Finish fleshing out README

 See the [open issues](https://github.com/FitzHawke/Portfolio/issues) for a full list of proposed features (and known issues).